Skip to Content

 Using GPIO Expander MCP23017 With Arduino (Get up to 128 GPIOs)

 In this tutorial, I will take you through the basic working principle of the IO expander.
 I will provide a step-by-step guide to connect an MCP23017 module to an Arduino UNO.
-I will also show you a complete working Arduino code example.
+And I will show you a complete working Arduino code example.

 Let’s get started!

 Makerguides.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to products on Amazon.com.
+As an Amazon Associate we earn from qualifying purchases.

-Basics of The MCP23017 IO Expander IC
+Basics of GPIO Expander MCP23017

 In this section, we will understand more about the MCP23017 IC.
 I will cover details about the electrical parameters, pin functions, and more.
 By the end of this section, you will know how to add MCP23017 IO expanders to your applications to increase the number of GPIOs.

-Basic features of MCP23017 module
+Basic features of the GPIO Expander MCP23017 IC

 Below you can see the block diagram of the MCP23017 I/O Expander IC.
 It consists of an I2C interface for communication with Arduino, and also an address line selection for the IC, SERDES (serialise and de-serialise), GPIO ports, and interrupt pins.